proycon/LaMachine/README.md

 distribution's package manager, but we do not always have packages available for all platforms, or they may be out of date.
-LaMachine ensures you can always use all of our software at the very latest stable versions by bundling them all and offering them in three distinct forms:
+LaMachine ensures you can always use all of our software at the very latest stable versions by bundling them all and offering them in three distinct forms or flavours:

  * As a **Virtual Machine** - Easiest, allows you to run our software on any host OS.
  * As a **Docker application**
- * As a compilation/installation script in a **virtual environment**
+ * As a compilation/installation script in a **virtual environment** - This is the option with least overhead and most tightly bound with the OS.

 LaMachine is suitable for both end-users and developers.
 It has to be noted, however, that running the latest development versions always comes with the